 Accommodation, Businesses and more pictures from Svelvik

+Svelvik municipality is a town and former municipality in Vestfold county, now a part of Drammen municipality in Viken county.
 Svelvik municipality has approximately 6.600 inhabitants and covers a area of 57,6 km2.
 The town look simulaer to a little cousy Sørlandstown.
 In the summer, Svelvik is a great place to be.
 It is then, that the small and charming village shows it's best sides.
 During a few short summer months, the small town "look" is made more alive through holliday guests and travellers.

 Today, Svelvik has become an industrial town, but although many people are employed locally, quite a number of people also travel to get to work.
 Every which way you come to Svelvik, either trough Nesbygda or Berger you will see the coastline.
 The entrence from Berger, you will pass Grunnane a naturereservation for birds.